qzan9/jni-ubmk/README.md

 HotSpot comes with two compilers:

-* the client compiler (C1): optimized to reduce application startup time and memory footprint, employing fewer complex optimizations than the server compiler, and accordingly requiring less time for compilation.
+* the client compiler (C1): optimized to reduce application *startup time* and *memory footprint*, employing fewer complex optimizations than the server compiler, and accordingly requiring less time for compilation.

-* the server compiler (C2): optimized to maximize peak operating speed, and is intended for long-running server applications; the server compiler can perform an impressive variety of optimizations.
+* the server compiler (C2): optimized to maximize *peak operating speed*, and is intended for long-running server applications; the server compiler can perform an impressive variety of optimizations.

 the default is to use the client compiler.

-the primary difference between the two compilers is their aggressiveness in compiling code. the client compiler begins compiling sooner than the server compiler does. this means that during the beginning of code execution, the client compiler will be faster, because it will have compiled correspondingly
+the primary difference between the two compilers is their *aggressiveness* in compiling code. the client compiler begins compiling sooner than the server compiler does. this means that during the beginning of code execution, the client compiler will be faster, because it will have compiled correspondingly